She was salutatorian, he a star athlete. But a tragic DUI crash left two families devastated.

 The two went fishing for a bit, road around some dirt roads, then stopped at another friend’s house to help him finish installing some fencing.

-Around lunch, Joseph Beard said his son stopped by his law office to say hello.
+Around lunch, Joseph Beard said his son stopped by his law office.
 He said his son had not been drinking.

 But evidence and testimony showed the young men had an assortment of booze: there was the Michelob Ultra, Coors Light, Miller Lite and Abita Andygator beer, plus the vodka and a bottle of Jack Daniel’s Tennessee Fire whiskey.